By Eric D. Jarvis, Esq. | Founder of ReassureRent

 It’s every landlord’s nightmare: A tenant who can’t, or won’t, pay the rent.
 You’ve invested in your property.
 You are obligate to continue to pay taxes, insurance, a mortgage, and maintenance, and you depend on that income.
 You provided a home for your tenant and you have a right to expect that tenant to keep their end of the deal.
 Now you’re involved in a time consuming and emotionally draining eviction process.
 In the best situations, you will pay some legal fees and lose some rent.
 In the very worst situations, you could spend thousands in legal fees and lose half a year of rent before you get your property back.

 It’s clear that the risk of a tenant who fails to pay rent is a risk that needs to be managed.
 In business, risks are generally managed in ways that fall into one of four categories: 1.
 Risk Avoidance, 2.
 Risk Mitigation, 3.
 Risk Retention, and 4.
 Risk Transfer.
 Some of these risk management strategies will not be very useful for landlords, while others can bring tremendous advantages in managing the risk of the non-paying tenant.
-In part one of this article, we will address the first two risk management strategies, Risk Avoidance and Risk Mitigation.
-Next month, in part two of this article, we will look at Risk Retention and Risk Transfer, and come to a conclusion about which strategies are best when a tenant can’t, or won’t, pay the rent.
+In part one of this article last month, we discussed the first two risk management strategies, Risk Avoidance and Risk Mitigation.
+In this part two of this article, we will look at Risk Retention and Risk Transfer, and come to a conclusion about which strategies are best when a tenant can’t, or won’t, pay the rent.

 3. Risk Retention – Accept it